celestiaorg/docs/docs/nodes/itn-deploy-bridge.md

 Please do a backup of the keys directory in order to not lose your progress.

-## Judging Criteria
+## Judging criteria

-1. Full points for submitting node id and Wallet Address.
+1. Full points for submitting node ID and wallet address.
 2. No points for not submitting both.

 ## Submission